ulfalizer/Kconfiglib/README.rst

   .. image:: https://raw.githubusercontent.com/RomaVis/pymenuconfig/master/screenshot.PNG

-  While working on the terminal menuconfig implementation, I added a few APIs to Kconfiglib that turned out to be handy. ``pymenuconfig`` precedes the terminal menuconfig, and so didn't have them available.
+  While working on the terminal menuconfig implementation, I added a few APIs to Kconfiglib that turned out to be handy. ``pymenuconfig`` predates the terminal menuconfig, and so didn't have them available.
 Blame me for any workarounds.